Delta Neutral Strategy: Profit Without Predicting Direction

 Long Straddle (Positive Gamma, Positive Vega)

 Buy an ATM call and ATM put at the same strike.
 Delta ≈ 0.
 Profits if the stock makes a large move in either direction, or if IV rises sharply.
-Commonly used before earnings for traders expecting a large move.
+This is one of the most common delta neutral options strategies for earnings volatility, used by traders expecting a large move.
 Costs premium (Theta works against you).

 Short Straddle (Negative Gamma, Negative Vega)